 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Ambulance No limit Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance
+What w In-network ill I pay?
+Out-of-network Ambulance No limit Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance

-Deficit Overview Transport to the nearest facility that can treat your condition.
+What services are included?
+Transport to the nearest facility that can treat your condition.
 Medical care you get during the trip.
-Transport from one medical facility to another, as needed for your condition.
-Transport to your home when medically necessary.
+Transport from one medical facility to another, as needed for your condition Transport to your home when medically necessary.
 These services are only covered when: Any other type of transport would put your health or safety at risk.
-What services are The service is from a licensed ambulance. included?
+The service is from a licensed ambulance.
 It is for the member who needs transport.
-Air or sea emergency transportation is only covered when all the above requirements for ambulance services are met and: Transport takes you to the nearest available facility that can treat your condition.
+Ground ambulance services Air or sea emergency transportation is only covered when all the above requirements for ambulance services are met and: Transport takes you to the nearest available facility that can treat your condition.
 Geographic restraints prevent use of a ground transport.
-Ground emergency transportation would put your health or safety at risk.
 What is excluded?
-(Premera HMO pays 0%) Services from an unlicensed ambulance.
+(PBC HMO pays 0%) Services from an unlicensed ambulance.
 Related benefit information Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
-See Prior Authorization .
+See Prior Authorization.